 Maintaining and caring for your slow cooker

 Having a slow cooker is great but knowing how to care for it to get the maximum benefit out of it is equally important.
 Although many of them come in a stainless steel exterior, ceramic or metal interior, referring to the manufacturer’s instruction for proper cleaning is basic.
-For some slow cookers, you are not allowed to wash with the dishwasher, while for some others you can remove parts of it like the lid and put in the dishwasher.
+For some slow cookers, you should not wash in the dishwasher, while for some others you can remove parts of it like the lid and clean in the dishwasher.

 Different slow cookers as earlier mentioned come with their unique specifications but it is important to state some of the things that reduce the lifespan of your slow cooker: